 - Two letters of recommendation

 - A personal interview (by invitation only)

-The MFIN program will begin accepting applications for Fall 2020 on July 15, 2019.
+The MFIN program is now accepting applications for Fall 2024.

 - Round 1: October 15

 - Round 4: March 1 (final deadline for international applicants)

 - Round 5: May 1